scipy-conference/scipy_proceedings/README.md

 - Apr 9:  Reviewer invitations sent
 - Apr 23: Deadline to respond to offer to be a reviewer
 - Apr 26: Authors invited to submit full papers
-- May 31: Assignment of reviewers to papers
+- Jun 8:  Assignment of reviewers to papers
   - Reviewers comment on papers to authors during this period.
   - Authors also respond to review comments with improvements to papers during this period.
-- Jun 21: Initial complete review
+- Jun 29: Initial complete review
   - Reviewers continue to comment on paper improvements during this period.
   - Authors also respond to review comments with further improvements to papers during this period.
   - Editors should verify that reviews have been completed
-- Aug 16: Proceedings final sign-off by editors
+- Aug 23: Proceedings final sign-off by editors
   - The publication process begins after final sign-off.

 ## Instructions for Slides